martinm43/stroman/README.md

 TBD:

-Update pitching data in table
+Store ratings in a table.
-Report the 'analytics' along with conventional wins in a table Playoff stuff - odds, etc. (This is probably a Canada Day Weekend type project at the earliest).
+RQ INT: Update pitching data (starting with pitcher names) in table Report the 'analytics' along with conventional wins in a table Playoff stuff - odds, etc. (This is probably a Canada Day Weekend type project at the earliest).
 RQ INT: Parse the "unable to find data for..." statements and update the Games table to say "Game Postphoned"